mystenmark/sips/sips/sip-58.md

 The accumulator system allows values of some type `T` to be associated with a `(SuiAddress, T)` tuple.
 The given `SuiAddress` may be a wallet address or an object ID.
 A given `(SuiAddress, T): Value` record is called an accumulator.
+Accumulators are stored as dynamic fields under the root accumulator object (id `0xacc`).

 Values of type `T` must be "mergeable" and/or "splittable" via some commutative operation (such as addition/subtraction).
 Transactions may either merge (deposit) or split (withdraw) from an accumulator.
 This is done by emitting "accumulator events" rather than writing to objects.